From individual behaviour to an evaluation of the collective evolution of crowds along footbridges: Application

-On the basis of the previous sensitivity analysis a tuning strategy can be suggested.
-On the one hand, the model is compact, in the sense that only two parameters are introduced to characterize the two velocity components and to account for distinct repulsion phenomena.
-On the other hand, bulk experimental data directly obtained from real world crowd events are preferable to pointwise measurements obtained in laboratory tests, in the perspective of a tuning procedure to be easily applied to the engineering practice.

-Hence, the hypothetical client is assumed to be able to complement the setup data with measurements obtained on the same walkway of interest or on analogous facilities.
-In particular, the crowd event time $T_a$ is easy to be measured, hence it is usually provided (e.g. in~\cite{fujino1993EESD}) or estimated.
-Moreover, information about the degree of repulsion of the lateral sides to be adopted is required, either qualitatively identified by referring to the prototypical blue-red-green profile shapes in Fig.~\ref{fig:chordwise} or quantitatively expressed by $\delta\rho$.
+The two free parameters considered, i.e. $\theta$ and $c^\star$, characterize the desired and interaction velocity, thus account for distinct avoidance phenomena, respectively pedestrian-wall and pedestrian-pedestrian avoidance.
+To calibrate these parameters, bulk experimental data directly obtained from real world crowd events are preferable to measurements at the pedestrian scale obtained in laboratory tests.
+In fact, bulk data allow a calibration procedure that accounts environmental effects (e.g. travel purpose of pedestrians) and that can be easily applied in the engineering practice.
+We assume that a hypothetical client (e.g. the footbridge owner or operator) is able to complement the setup data with bulk measurements obtained on the walkway of interest or on analogous facilities.
+In particular, the crowd event time $T_a$ is easy to measure, hence it is usually provided.
+For instance, in the following, we adopt $\breve{T_a}/T=5.2$ accordingly to the measurements \textit{in situ} in~\cite{fujino1993EESD}.
+Moreover, we require information about the degree of repulsion of lateral sides.
+It can either be qualitatively identified by referring to the prototypical blue-red-green profile shapes in Fig.~\ref{fig:chordwise} or it can be quantitatively expressed by $\delta\rho$.
+For instance, in the following $\breve{\delta}\rho=0$ (flat density profile as in~\cite{fujino1993EESD}) is adopted.